 - Meaning: When something is printed or written on a physical piece of paper

-- Example: Just read what the printed page says, then we will know the directions.
+- Example: Apparently the GPS needs to be updated.
+Hence, let’s just read what the printed page says, so we will know the directions.

 To balance the books

 - Meaning: To add up all credits and debits in one’s own personal or business finances.